 Niagara Falls and Western New York

-Niagara Falls — the three waterfalls (American Falls, Bridal Veil Falls, and Horseshoe Falls straddling the US-Canada border) that together constitute the most powerful waterfall in North America by flow rate (approximately 6 million cubic feet of water per minute over the combined crestline) — is one of the most visited natural attractions in the world.
-The New York side provides access to Niagara Falls State Park, the oldest state park in the United States (established 1885), where the Prospect Point Observation Tower and the Maid of the Mist boat tour (running since 1846) provide views of the American Falls and the Horseshoe Falls from different perspectives.
-Buffalo, 22 miles from the falls, has undergone a genuine cultural renaissance over the past decade — the waterfront development along the Erie Canal Harbor, the Albright-Knox Art Gallery (now the Buffalo AKG Art Museum following its 2023 renovation and expansion, with one of the finest collections of postwar and contemporary art outside New York City), and the food and bar scene centered on the Elmwood Village have established Buffalo as one of the most interesting smaller cities in the Northeast.
+Niagara Falls is really three waterfalls — American Falls, Bridal Veil Falls, and Horseshoe Falls, the last straddling the US–Canada border — and together they move roughly 6 million cubic feet of water a minute over the crestline, the most powerful falls in North America by flow rate.
+It ranks among the most visited natural attractions in the world.
+The New York side opens onto Niagara Falls State Park, the oldest state park in the country, established in 1885.
+From the Prospect Point Observation Tower and the deck of the Maid of the Mist, which has carried passengers since 1846, you get the American and Horseshoe falls from entirely different angles.
+Buffalo sits 22 miles away and has spent the past decade reinventing itself: new development along the Erie Canal Harbor, the reborn Buffalo AKG Art Museum (the former Albright-Knox, reopened in 2023 after a major expansion, with one of the finest postwar and contemporary collections outside New York City), and the bars and restaurants of the Elmwood Village have made it one of the most interesting smaller cities in the Northeast.

 The Finger Lakes

-The Finger Lakes region — eleven narrow lakes in central New York carved by glacial action from north-south stream valleys — has developed one of the most recognized American wine regions of the past 40 years.
-The Rieslings produced on Seneca Lake’s hillside vineyards compete with German counterparts in international competitions; the Finger Lakes Pinot Noirs and Cabernet Francs have received critical attention that would have seemed inconceivable when the region’s first modern wineries opened in the 1970s.
-Watkins Glen State Park, at the south end of Seneca Lake, contains a 1.5-mile gorge trail through 19 waterfalls and the dramatic Gorge Trail suspension bridge — one of the most visited natural attractions in New York outside the Adirondacks and Niagara.
-Taughannock Falls State Park, on Cayuga Lake west of Ithaca, preserves the Taughannock Falls — 215 feet, the highest single-drop waterfall east of the Rocky Mountains — in a gorge accessible via a 1.5-mile flat trail along the stream bed.
+The Finger Lakes are eleven long, narrow lakes in central New York, carved by glaciers out of old north-south stream valleys.
+The wine country here took shape over roughly four decades, and the region now ranks with the most respected in the country.
+The Rieslings off Seneca Lake’s hillside vineyards hold their own against German bottlings in international competitions, and the Pinot Noirs and Cabernet Francs have drawn the kind of critical attention that would have seemed far-fetched when the first modern wineries opened here in the 1970s.
+At the south end of Seneca Lake, Watkins Glen State Park sends a 1.5-mile gorge trail past 19 waterfalls and across a stone footbridge — one of the most visited natural sites in New York outside the Adirondacks and Niagara.
+West of Ithaca on Cayuga Lake, Taughannock Falls State Park guards the 215-foot Taughannock Falls, the tallest single-drop waterfall east of the Rocky Mountains, reached by an easy 1.5-mile walk along the stream bed.

 Frequently Asked Questions